-The three schemes we considered differ only in the way in which authentication is done, resulting in different performance levels because of the number, type, and location of the cryptographic operations.
-We focus on the operations performed in each of the schemes; details on the security of the schemes can be found in [6].
+Our security schemes all use symmetric encryption to encrypt data objects, but vary in the mechanisms used to provide end-to-end data integrity.
+This variation trades off slight reductions in integrity guarantees for significantly higher performance by varying the number, type, and location of the cryptographic operations.
+We focus on the operations performed in each of the schemes; details on the security of the schemes can be found in an earlier paper [10].

-All of the SNAD protection schemes provide strong security by encrypting each block of data using RC5 at the client.
-Because the RC5 keys are stored on the drive encrypted with the public key of any user permitted to access the file, even gaining access to both the encrypted data and the encrypted keys would be of no use without the necessary private key.
+All of the SNAD protection schemes provide strong security by encrypting each block of data using RC5 at the client; other encryption algorithms may also be used.
+Because the RC5 keys are stored on the drive encrypted with the public key of any user permitted to access the file, even gaining access to both the ciphertext on the disk and the encrypted keys would be of no use without the necessary private key.
 As a result, the disks provide an encrypted block of data and encrypted keys to anyone who requests them.
 Assuming that the encryption is sufficiently strong, the encrypted information will not benefit an attacker, so there is little use in having the disk attempt to verify the identity of a requester.
-If the user can decrypt the symmetric key, he can read the data in the block.
+If the user can decrypt the symmetric key, he can obtain the block's plaintext.

-Writing blocks in all three schemes is controlled in much the same way as a standard file system: only users with permission to write a block are allowed by the disk to do so.
+Writing blocks in all three schemes is controlled in

+much the same way as a standard file system, but with strong writer authentication.
+Only authenticated users with permission to write a block are allowed by the disk to do so.
 Traditional file systems, however, are vulnerable to attackers placing bogus data on the disk by gaining access to low-level write routines.
-SNAD guards against this with encryption and checksumming; secure data objects written without knowledge of the symmetric key for the object will give a checksum error when decrypted by a client.
-The only way for an unauthorized write to occur is for an authorized reader to gain physical access to the disk, use his symmetric key to write a secure data object, and (for Schemes 1 and 2) sign the cryptographic hash.
+SNAD guards against this with encryption and checksumming; secure blocks written without knowledge of the symmetric key for the object will give a checksum error when decrypted by a client.
+The only way for an unauthorized write to occur is for an authorized reader to gain physical access to the disk, use the file's symmetric key to write a secure block, and (for Schemes 1 and 2) sign the cryptographic hash.
 This weakness is present in any security scheme that uses symmetric key encryption to protect files: anyone that can decrypt the file can encrypt it as well.
 Reading and writing data in each of the three schemes have much in common.
 First, the user must give his private key to the client, which is assumed to be trusted by the user.
-This can be done via password, authentication server (e.g., as used in Kerberos [17]), or smartcard.
+This can be done via password, authentication server (e.g., as is used in Kerberos [20]), or smartcard.
 For each file, the user opens the file and reads the key object for the file; for this operation as any others, file system caching may be transparently used.
 The appropriate field of the key object is then decrypted the to obtain the symmetric encryption key for the file.
-This key is then used to encrypt the data before sending it to the server and after receiving it from the server.
+This key is then used to encrypt the data before sending it to the server and after decrypt it after receiving it from the server.